Managing MRO Shortages Through the COVID-19 Pandemic

 Availability of MRO supplies has slowly but constantly and consistently improved since the start of the COVID-19 pandemic in early 2020.
 However, if you look at the market today, there still are some pockets of challenges.
 Current pain points are predominantly driven by constraints with original equipment manufacturer (OEM) production and logistics, as well as component shortages, workforce reductions and labor shortages.

 Across the board, costs have been increasing quarter-over-quarter for key raw materials like wood and steel as well as electronic components and chips.
-Additionally, the U.S. annual inflation rate hit 7.5% for January 2022, the largest year-over-year jump in prices since 1982.
+Additionally, the U.S. annual inflation rate hit 9.1% for June 2022 — cooling off a bit to 8.5% in July 2022, but still representing the largest year-over-year jump in prices since 1982.
 Most MRO suppliers are unable to absorb this extra expense into their cost structures, so OEMs and procurement organizations should prepare to see ongoing price increases.

 In one form or another, most material suppliers and manufacturers who depend on them are still facing shortages caused by COVID-19 and increased demand.